kahyaburak/Online-Shop/README.md

 Stripe key in  orders.controller.js
 ```

-5. Port 3000:
+5. Environment Variables:

 ```
-This projest is designed to run in Port 3000, if yours is occupied you need to make changes accordingly.
+This projest is designed to run locally and you would need to make implements accordingly.
 ```